An all-CGI James Dean has been cast in a new action-drama, set during the Vietnam War era

 Casting an actor who has been dead for 64 years in a lead role goes beyond concerns about the uncanny valley (the unsettling feeling humans experience when confronted with lifelike androids or other near-humans).
 It also goes far beyond what the Rogue One visual effects team did to re-create the late Peter Cushing as Grand Moff Tarkin.
 Cushing’s eerily reconstructed face appeared on screen as the villain fans remember for only a few short scenes.
 Finding Jack feels like a stunt; it’s hard to buy the filmmakers’ statement as anything but disingenuous.
 With all the living, breathing actors to choose from today, we’re supposed to believe that a digitally resurrected Dean was Ernst and Golykh’s best option?

-Obviously, posthumous casting sparks a debate about how and why CG humans could be used.
+Obviously, posthumous casting sparks a debate about how and why CG can be used.
 Ridley Scott famously replaced Kevin Spacey with Christopher Plummer in All the Money in the World long after the film had wrapped.
 Will that practice become more common, when the budget allows?
 And what happens to biopics?
 Does anyone want to see a CG Nelson Mandela, which Ernst floated as a possibility?

 One thing is for sure: Whoever ends up voicing the digital Dean has his work cut out for him.
 As far as we know, there’s still no algorithm for capturing an American treasure’s iconic cool.